Portland Car Accident Lawyer

 At Rizk Law, we know how insurance companies like to handle these situations and we know how to pursue your best interests.
 We will not accept unfair offers because we will determine a fair valuation of your damages.

-Examples of Portland Car Accidents
+Types of Common Car Accidents

 There are many different auto accidents that occur because of one driver’s negligent or careless actions behind the wheel.
 According to the Oregon Department of Transportation (ODOT), there were 12,588 car accidents in Portland resulting in 8,767 injuries and 42 fatalities in 2016.